Icd-Kohi/Grabbing/README.md

-# Grabbing & Drop Item Mini-Game
+# Drag & Drop Item Mini-Game
-For you to practice Grabbing Items on the floor.
+For you to practice dragging items on the floor/bag.